-The debate on whether to use -or not- Google stop words seems never to end.
+The debate on whether to use -or not- SEO stop words seems never to end.

-Some people claim that SEO stop words may hurt your SEO strategy, while others say they are unavoidable.
+Some people claim that they may hurt your SEO strategy, while others say they are unavoidable.

 Google stop words, also called SEO stop words, are those words which tend to be partially or entirely ignored by search engines.
 Some examples are: the, an, a, of, or, many, etc. (Full list at the end of the post)

 Statistics show that they are more or less the 25% of blog posts around the internet, but they don’t necessarily have anything to do with the content.

 Search engines often ignore SEO stop words, in both search queries and results.

 In fact, there is an actual list of stop words that are filtered out during a search, this to optimize some other aspects of the search.

 From Google’s perspective, stop words are basically fluff that does not influence the search results being displayed.

 There are many SEO stop words in a search, or in thousands of them at a time, may cause lags in load times, and also a level of ambiguity in the search results, all of it resulting in wrong information being showed up.

 By eliminating stop words from their databases, Google is able to provide even faster and accurate search results for their users.